odroe/odroe/sites/odroe.dev/en/docs/oref/get-started.md

 ```

 When the internal value of `count` updates, only the `Text` will be rebuilt.
-However, `Builder` is suitable for collecting multiple reactive values.
+However, `Observer` is suitable for collecting multiple reactive values.
 For simple usage, we recommend the `obs()` function:

 ```dart
 class Counter extends StatelessWidget {